-The 804RVA Wolfpack was treated to a special Google Hangout with Facebook Content Strategist Jon Colman last week.
-This special Meetup, organized by our resident content strategy guru Andrea Goulet Ford, was both informative and useful to a wide audience of communicators, from bloggers and social media strategists to email marketers and public relations professionals such as ourselves.
+We were treated to a special Google Hangout with Facebook Content Strategist Jon Colman.
+This special Meetup, organized by Andrea Goulet Ford, was both informative and useful to a wide audience of communicators, from bloggers and social media strategists to email marketers and public relations professionals such as ourselves.

-So just what is content strategy, you ask?
+What is a content strategy?
 Colman says the term can most clearly be defined as the planning process for the creation, publication, and governance of useful, usable content.

 Colman’s presentation was fun and informative–not to mention filled with great quotes.
 As someone who’s worked as a journalist, social media marketer and now PR pro, I got a lot out of it.
 Here are some highlights: